When They Look on Him Whom They have Pierced

 . . . a golden bell and a pomegranate, a golden bell and a pomegranate, round about on the skirts of the robe.
 Ex.
 28:34

-FYI: The tradition is that if something went wrong when the High Priest was in the Holy or Holies they would know, because they would no longer hear the bells.
+FYI: The tradition is that if something went wrong when the High Priest was in the Holy or Holies, they would know, because they would no longer hear the bells.

 But you are a chosen race, a royal priesthood, a holy nation, God’s own people, that you may declare the wonderful deeds of him who called you out of darkness into his marvelous light.
 1Pet.
 2:9

-Symbolically we now all wear the garments of the priests.
+Symbolically, we now all wear the garments of the priests.

 The Names

-Then there are two prominent Nathans in the Scriptures, the prophet, or the son of David by Bathsheba, who was the pro-generator of Messiah, on Mary’s side.
+First, there is David, the king.
+Then there are two prominent Nathans in the Scriptures, the prophet, or the son of David by Bathsheba, who was the progenitor of Messiah, on Mary’s side.
+The Shime-ites were the sons of Gershon, who was a son of Levi.
+They were responsible for moving the tabernacle, the tent of meeting, the screen, and the door [Num.
+3:21-26].

 Interpretation Proposal

 This is an interesting group of people who are named.
-Taking the names listed here and determining if a metaphor is apparent, may give us a meaning to the One who is the object of the mourning.
-It points to the One who is prophet, priest and king, the one whom they pierced.
+Taking the names listed here and determining if a metaphor is apparent may give us a meaning to the One who is the object of the mourning.
+It points to the One who is prophet, priest, and king, the one whom they pierced.

-David’s name means- beloved
+David’s name means- beloved.

 . . . and lo, a voice from heaven, saying, “This is my beloved Son, with whom I am well pleased.”
 Matt.
 3:17